speedmann/as214312/content/posts/geolocation/index.md

 ---

 **Note:**
-The method involving Regional Internet Registry (RIR) updates requires a Provider Independent (PI) `inet6num` or contact with your sponsor.
 You will need to modify your `inet6num` object to include new fields, which you might not have the necessary permissions for.
+Your MNT Handle needs to be set in the mnt-by field.

 ---